msatra12/msatra12/README.md

 # Mohamed Satra

-Computer Science Graduate | IT Specialist | Cloud & Automation-Focused Engineer
+IT Specialist & System Administration | Bachelors of Computer Science (Honours)

 ---

 ## 🚀 About Me

-I am a Computer Science graduate with hands-on experience in IT support and systems administration.
-My background combines technical troubleshooting, backend development, and cloud infrastructure automation.
+I'm an IT Specialist with 4+ years of hands-on experience managing enterprise infrastructure across a multi-campus university environment — 1,500+ users, 250+ endpoints, and everything in between.

-I am currently focused on building production-ready projects that demonstrate real-world skills in cloud computing, DevOps practices, backend systems, and enterprise automation.
+My work sits at the intersection of systems administration and cloud engineering: automating device lifecycle workflows with PowerShell and python, managing Intune/Autopilot deployments at scale, enforcing endpoint security compliance, and building production-grade backend systems.
+I am currently focused on building production-ready projects that demonstrate real-world skills in cloud computing, backend systems, and enterprise automation.

+I hold Microsoft **MD-102** (Endpoint Management) and **SC-900** (Security & Identity) certifications.

 ---